-Applications are accepted beginning July 1 each year.
+Applications are accepted beginning the first Monday of July each year.
 A link to an online portal will be displayed on the program's website for students to upload and submit all required application materials and a link to request recommendations from three references.
-Transcripts are to be sent to the program director's email at holly.covas@vumc.org.
 The program administrators will review application materials and update applicants with information regarding their eligibility, application status, and the next steps in the interview and selection process.
 The program director will schedule interviews with all qualified applicants when all application materials have been received and reviewed.

-A final deadline for all materials by the Friday of the second week in January must be met for consideration.
+A final deadline for all materials by the Friday of the second week in November must be met for consideration.
 This deadline allows program administrators time to review application materials and interview the applicant before the cohort is selected by the program advisory committee in February.